DeanFeldman/Ubuntu-Health/README.md

 Do not commit `.env` files, API keys, database keys, email passwords, or deployment secrets to the repository.

-Secret values required to run the application are included only in the final Word document submitted on Moodle.
+Secret values required to run the application are included only in the final document submitted on Moodle.

 ## Contributors